SciML/SciMLDocs/docs/src/showcase/brusselator.md

 ## Examining Results via the Symbolic Solution Interface

-Now that we have solved the ODE representation of the PDE, we have an `ODESolution` that represents ``u_i' = \ldots`` at each of the grid points.
-If you check `sol.u` inside of the solution, that's those values... but that's not very helpful.
-How do you interpret `sol[1]`?
+Now that we have solved the ODE representation of the PDE, we have an `PDETimeSeriesSolution` that wraps an `ODESolution`, which we can get with `sol.original_sol`.
+If we look at the original sol, it represents ``u_i' = \ldots`` at each of the grid points.
+If you check `sol.original_sol.u` inside of the solution, that's those values... but that's not very helpful.
+How do you interpret `original_sol[1]`?
-How do you interpret `sol[1,:]`?
+How do you interpret `original_sol[1,:]`?

-To make the handling of such cases a lot simpler, DifferentialEquations.jl implements a symbolic interface for the solution object that allows for interpreting the computation through its original representation.
+To make the handling of such cases a lot simpler, MethodOfLines.jl implements a symbolic interface for the solution object that allows for interpreting the computation through its original representation.
 For example, if we want to know how to interpret the values of the grid corresponding to the independent variables, we can just index using